JeepyTea/jeepytea.github.io/index.md

 ## About Me

-I'm passionate about technology, design, and creating amazing things.
+I'm passionate about technology, AI, and creating amazing things.
 This blog is a space where I document my journey and share what I learn along the way.

 [Read more about me](/about)